matrix-org/matrix.org/content/blog/2019/04/2019-04-11-we-have-discovered-and-addressed-a-security-breach-updated-2019-04-12.md

 <b>Update: for the full story here, please see <a href="https://matrix.org/blog/2019/05/08/post-mortem-and-remediations-for-apr-11-security-incident">the post mortem</a>.</b>
 <br/>

-## Here&#39;s what you need to know.
+## Here's what you need to know.

 <strong>TL;DR:</strong> An attacker gained access to the servers hosting Matrix.org.
 The intruder had access to the production databases, potentially giving them access to unencrypted message data, password hashes and access tokens.
-As a precaution, if you&#39;re a matrix.org user you should <strong>change your password now</strong>.
+As a precaution, if you're a matrix.org user you should <strong>change your password now</strong>.

 The matrix.org homeserver has been rebuilt and is running securely; bridges and other ancillary services (e.g. this blog) will follow as soon as possible.
 Modular.im homeservers have not been affected by this outage.